bendtherules/bendtherules.github.com/posts/variable-resolution-within-functions.md

 ```
 Same logic also applies for nested arrow functions.

-2. Block scopes don't have their own `this` value.
+2. Block scopes also don't have their own `this` value.
 ```js
 {
   // just prints global object